 Remember, this takes practice.
 You cannot get frustrated and give up when it becomes difficult or tedious.

 There are always behind the scenes to art, and this art is no different.
-You are the behind the scenes artist in these moments.
+You are the behind-the-scenes artist in these moments.
 So practice and hone your art.
-Find things that inspire you and film it, edit it, show it, repeat.
+Find things that inspire you and film them, edit them, show them, repeat.

 Michael Jordan carried a basketball around with him all day, every day, even as a teenager.
 He played every single day after school and on weekends.
 Get the point?
 I think you do.